 On April 8, 2013 the Company entered into a Framework Agreement for the Sustainable Use of Natural Resources in the Mining Project Corani with the Corani District Municipality and the five communities contained within the District Municipality: Chacaconiza, Quelcaya, Isivilla, Corani-Aconsaya and Aymaňa.
-Under the agreement, annual payments of S/.
-4 million (approximately \$1.6 million) over the 23-year project life are to be made into a trust designed to fund community projects.
-The first two payments of S/.
-1.332 million each were dependent on the Company obtaining the Environmental and Social Impact Assessment approval which was received in September 2013.
-As of December 31, 2016, the Company has made payments totalling S/.
-4 million.
+Under the agreement, annual payments of Peruvian Sol("S/") 4 million (approximately \$1.6 million) over the 23 year project life are to be made into a trust designed to fund community projects.
+The first yearly payment was dependent on the Company obtaining the Environmental and Social Impact Assessment approval which was received in September 2013.
+As of December 31, 2017, the Company has made all required payments under the agreement.
 All future ongoing payments of S/.
 4 million per year are dependent on receiving the permit for the construction of the processing facilities and the mining installations.